yavyig/arbitrage-pro-releases/README.md

 # 🚀 Arbitrage Pro

 **Arbitrage Pro** is a high-performance, premium-grade Amazon Arbitrage Scraper designed for speed, accuracy, and ease of use.
-Built with a modern Electron frontend and a robust Node.js backend, it provides a seamless workflow for professional sellers to find profitable opportunities in seconds.
+It provides a seamless workflow for professional sellers to find profitable opportunities in seconds.

 ## ✨ Features